facetframer/zshnip/README.md

 [original library](https://github.com/willghatch/zsh-snippets) that was influenced by code on various forums.
 The define-as-you-go features were added by facet@facetframer.com.

-Code for rendering the presentation to mp4 is taken for `asciinema2gif` by tav.
+Code for rendering the presentation to mp4 is taken for [asciinema2gif](https://github.com/tav/asciinema2gif) by tav (public domain).

 # Similar projects